korawica/fmtutil/README.md

 |----------------|-------------------------------------|--------------------|
 | `== 3.8`       | `pip install "fmtutil>=0.4,<0.5.0"` | :x:                |
 | `>=3.9,<3.14`  | `pip install -U fmtutil`            | :heavy_check_mark: |

+> [!NOTE]
+> This package has one dependency package, `python-dateutil`, this package use
+> for support add and sub datetime value on the Datetime formatter only.
+> If you do not want to install this package, you can use `pip install -U fmtutil`.

 ## :beers: Getting Started